pyaf/Image-classification-pytorch/logs.md

 * test.py with tta=False, takes about 2 mins for first predictions, about 16 seconds for subsequent predictions, boi now you know what pin_memory=True does.
 * for tta you don't have to pass image from each augmentation and then take the average, one other approach is to predict multiple times and take average and as the augmentationss are random, you get whachyouwantmyboi.
 * loc for pd series and iloc for pd df.
+* The resume code had a bug, if you'd resume you'll start with base_lr = top_lr * 0.001, and if the start epoch was greater than say 10, it will remain the same.